 INFORMATION ABOUT FOREST SCHOOL CLASSES

-In spring dress your child in long pants and rain boots, waterproof sneakers or water shoes.
+In fall dress your child in long pants and rain boots, sneakers or waterproof shoes.
 On wet and/or rainy days please dress children in a waterproof jacket and pants.
-We love local shop Biddle and Bop.
-Recommended brands are Bogs, Kamik, Columbia, Oakiwear, Gordini, CeLaVi and REI brand.

 In winter wear a base layer of two-piece silk or wool long johns, a second layer of fleece pants and fleece sweater, and a third layer of waterproof pants/ snow pants and a winter jacket.
 In the rain a full rain suit goes over everything.
 Finally, wear warm waterproof boots with wool socks, a fleece hat and neck warmer, and waterproof mittens or gloves.
 This layering method will keep your child nice and warm in most winter weather!